FaerieFrOSt/videoGame/README.md

-A try in creating a video game from scratch with sfml 2.2
+A try at creating a video game from scratch with sfml 2.2